aws-quickstart/cdk-eks-blueprints/docs/addons/amp-addon.md

   .build(app, 'my-stack-name');
 ```

-Pattern # 2 : Overriding property values for Name and Tags.
+Pattern # 2 : Overriding property values for Name and Tags for a custom AMP Workspace name and tags.
+This pattern creates a new AMP workspace with property values passed on such as `workspaceName`, `tags` and deploys an ADOT collector with `deployment` as the mode to remote write metrics to AMP workspace.

 ```typescript
 import 'source-map-support/register';